ciml-org/ciml-summer-institute-2022/3.3_conda_environments_and_jupyter_notebooks_on_expanse/README.md

     ```File -> Shutdown``` to terminate the process

-5. In your Zoom session, select "Yes" under the Reactions after you complete these steps.
+5. In your Zoom session, select "Yes" under "Reactions" after you complete these steps.

 ## TASK 2A: Create a packed CONDA environment
 Here we will run an ML model to predict the protein fold class from a protein sequence.